Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Louis Delmas and Mojo

 What’s with the gators?
 They aren’t too cuddly in bed, can kill you in a moments notice, and are probably quite expensive to maintain.
 But for Louis Delmas, a former second-round pick of the Detroit Lions, none of that mattered.
+The only thing that did matter was posing for cool photos and getting as many likes on social media.

 The hard-hitting safety from Haiti was given a gator egg during his rookie season as a present from teammate Ernie Sims, and after a few days under a heat lamp, Mojo the alligator emerged.